Aardy-Bond/Kriti-25/docs/architechture/README.md

 - If the decrypted data matches and is parsed properly, the company successfully logs in.
 - If not, access is denied.

+## Conclusion

+This decentralized platform ensures secure registration and verification processes through the integration of CryptoJS, IPFS, and NFTs.
+By utilizing blockchain technology, the system maintains transparency, security, and ease of access for both registration and login.

 ---